HildoBijl/stepwise/frontend/src/ui/eduTools/exercises/feedback/README.md

 ## Field input list feedback

 Suppose that you need a list of answers `x1, x2, ...` and the order doesn't matter.
 For instance, you may ask the user to solve `x*(x-2) = 0` and the user might say `x1 = 0, x2 = 2` or he/she might say `x1 = 2, x2 = 0`.
 Both answers are correct.
-In this case we have a list comparison.
+In this case we have a list compare.

-The comparison is done in the `shared` folder through `performListComparison(exerciseData, ['x1', 'x2'])`.
+The compare is done in the `shared` folder through `performListComparison(exerciseData, ['x1', 'x2'])`.
 Getting the feedback works similarly.
 This is done through

 ```
 const getFeedback = (exerciseData) => {